Citizen Toxie: The Toxic Avenger IV: Critical response

-Unlike The Toxic Avengers first two sequels, The Toxic Avenger Part II and The Toxic Avenger Part III: The Last Temptation of Toxie, which both received negative reviews, Citizen Toxie: The Toxic Avenger IV received positive reviews and currently has a 70% "fresh" rating on Rotten Tomatoes.
+Unlike The Toxic Avengers first two sequels, The Toxic Avenger Part II and The Toxic Avenger Part III: The Last Temptation of Toxie, which both received negative reviews, Citizen Toxie: The Toxic Avenger IV received mixed reviews and as of 2024 has a 60% "fresh" rating on Rotten Tomatoes.
 Stephen Holden of The New York Times opined, "If the take-no-prisoners humor of Citizen Toxie is very funny, the movie's relentless comic excess is ultimately a little exhausting."

-Sequel

-Shortly after the release of the fourth entry, director Lloyd Kaufman announced a fifth entry titled Toxic Twins: The Toxic Avenger V. As showcased in Citizen Toxies ending, Toxie's wife Sarah was pregnant with twins and the film will revolve around them.
-In 2010 a press release announced that Collyn McCoy would serve as the screenwriter.
-Kaufman shot promo footage for the film in 2013 and 2016, but currently Troma has not begun official production on the sequel.
+Reviewing the 2015 Blu-ray release, the website Den of the Geek found that "It's a real shame, then, that the ridiculously enjoyable silliness turns nasty for Citizen Toxie, representing the studio's more recent trend towards plain horribleness, irritatingly pointless celebrity cameos (here, we get Corey Feldman, Lemmy from Motorhead and porn-star Ron Jeremy) and over-the-top (even by Troma standards) bad acting."